Kathryn Bullock: Career

 In 1980, Bullock became manager of Globe-Union's Chemical Research Department, which later became part of Johnson Controls, Inc. At Johnson, funded in part by the U.S. Department of Energy, she and William Tiedemann developed JCI's Battery Technology Center.
 They did early research in areas including thermal management, grid corrosion, grid design, and load leveling, developing many different types of batteries including electric vehicle batteries.
 Bullock filed a number of patents on methods for improving battery design, production and performance.

 In 1991, she was invited to lead a battery development group at AT&T Bell Labs (later Lucent).
 Her work on the development of batteries has led to improved designs which have been licensed and used all over the world.
 With AT&T Bell Labs's Power Systems Business Unit, she received the Deming Prize of the Japanese Union of Scientists and Engineers in 1994.

 In 1996, AT&T Bell Labs became Lucent Technologies, and Bullock joined Medtronic, Inc. to develop lithium batteries for use in medical devices.
 She remained there for three years before becoming vice-president of C&D Technologies, Inc., where she remained for another three years.
 In 2003, she formed Coolohm, Inc., a consulting company specializing in power sources.
-She continues to study the role of carbon in battery design, and teaches classes in power sources as an adjunct faculty member at Villanova University.
-She has served on a number of policy-related committees and projects.
+She studied the role of carbon in battery design, and taught classes in power sources as an adjunct faculty member at Villanova University.
+She served on a number of policy-related committees and projects.